Wilbur Cross Highway: History

 The highway was built in the 1940s, before the Interstate Highway era, as a continuation of the Wilbur Cross Parkway, which itself is a continuation of the Merritt Parkway – all of which were once signed Route 15.
 Originally, the parkways were to span continuously from Greenwich to Union, but with the opening of Interstate 91, the planned segment between Meriden and Hartford was never built, and Route 15 was instead routed along the Berlin Turnpike.

 The road was completed in 1952, while it was extended to the Massachusetts Turnpike in 1957.

 In 1958, the highway north of the Charter Oak Bridge was cosigned as I-84, as part of the interstate highway's planned route through Connecticut.

 In 1968, the I-84 designation was moved to a proposed highway from Hartford to Providence, and the then-cosigned portion with Route 15 was renumbered to I-86.

 The two lane portion of road was widened to four lanes from 1969 to 1973.

 The Route 15 designation remained cosigned with I-86 section south of the Massachusetts border until October 1, 1980, when it was truncated to its current northern terminus at exit 57 of I-84.
 The I-84 designation was restored in 1984 when the planned highway to Providence was cancelled.

-From 1948 to 1982, US 44 was signed along the highway from current exit 60 to current exit 69.
+From 1948 to 1982, US 44 was signed along the highway from exit 68 to exit 84.

 The Charter Oak Bridge, which carries the highway across the Connecticut River, has been operational since 1942.
 Due to the bridge's failing condition and the clogging on the nearby Bissell and Founders Bridges in the late 1980s, the Charter Oak Bridge and approach was completely rebuilt in 1991 to its current form.